-Specify the boot script to be registered.
+value Specify the boot script to be registered.
 Enter the value enclosing it in double quotation marks (").
 You can set it within 254 characters.
-When specifying the OpenBoot PROM environment variables, input a line feed after every seteny command.
+When specifying the OpenBoot PROM environment variables, input a line feed after every setenv command.

 - When you execute the command, a prompt to confirm whether to execute it with the specified contents is displayed.
 To execute, press the [y] key.
 To cancel, press the [n] key. - Execute the setpparparam only when the target PPAR is powered off.
-An error is produced if it is executed when the PPAR is powered on. - The OpenBoot PROM variables can be rewritten by registering the setenv commands in the boot script.
-However, as the use-nvramrc? and security-mode variables are used before the execution of the boot script, these variables cannot be rewritten by the boot script. - The variables that are setup with setpparparam are effective only at the next powering on of the PPAR.
-To execute forced rewriting of OpenBoot PROM environment variables and registration or deletion of boot scripts, set them again by using setpparparam.
+An error is produced if it is executed when the PPAR is powered on. - You can rewrite the OpenBoot PROM environment variables by registering setenv commands in the boot script.
+This registered boot script is executed only at the next power-on of the PPAR and the script is deleted when the PPAR is powered on.
+The OpenBoot PROM environment variables rewritten by registering setenv commands in the boot script are not deleted and are retained at the next power-on of the PPAR.
+If the boot script is deleted before the PPAR is powered on, it is never executed.
+However, as the use-nvramrc? and security-mode variables are OpenBoot PROM environment variables used before rewriting by the boot script, their current setting values may prevent the rewriting of the variables by the script. - The forced rewriting of the OpenBoot PROM environment variables that are set with setpparparam is temporarily effective only at the next power-on of the PPAR.
+To execute forced rewriting again of the OpenBoot PROM environment variables at PPAR power-on, set them again each time by using setpparparam.